-9 credits (5 lec, 12 lab hrs/wk)

-The course introduces the Oregon

-Consortium for Nursing Education

-(OCNE) curriculum framework.
-The

-emphasis is on health promotion across

-the life span which includes learning

-about self-health as well as client health

-practices.
-Students learn how to modify

-skills to address health promotion and

-chronic illness needs for clients.

-Prerequisite: Minimum of 49 prerequisite credits with a 3.75 GPA or higher and acceptance into the Nursing Program.
+9 credits (5 lec, 12 lab hrs/wk) The emphasis is on health promotion across the lifespan which includes learning about self-health as well as client health practices.
+Students learn how to modify skills to address health promotion and chronic illness needs of clients.
+Prerequisite: Minimum of 49 prerequisite credits with a 2.75 GPA or higher and acceptance into the Nursing Program.